Sweden delays plans to ease COVID-19 rules on some public gatherings | Health

 Sweden will delay plans to ease COVID-19 restrictions on some public gatherings, such as football matches, until June 1, Prime Minister Stefan Lofven said on Wednesday.

-The government had said at the end of last month it hoped to ease restrictions and allow more spectators for some outdoor sporting and cultural events from May 17, if the public can maintain social distancing.
+The government had said at the end of last month it hoped to ease restrictions and allow more spectators for some sporting and cultural events from May 17, but Lofven said the situation in the health system remained strained.
+"We see a certain light at the end of the tunnel, but we are not there yet," Lofven told reporters.
+"If we are careless now, we will pay later."

+Later on Wednesday, the Public Health Agency will present a plan to the government about how other restrictions can be eased, when the situation with the pandemic allows.
+If the number of infections falls, the vaccination programme moves forward as planned and the situation in the healthcare system eases, many of the restrictions could be eased later in the summer, Health Agency head Johan Carlson said.

+By September, "a lot of these regulations should be gone," he said.
+Carlson said that the agency had also told the government that restaurants should be allowed to stay open longer from June 1.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)